baresi687/development-platforms-ca/README.md

 ## Summary

-Docker can significantly speed up the development process of applications with its containerization technology and widespread industry support.<br>
+Docker can significantly speed up the development process of applications with its containerization technology and widespread industry support.
-One example of applications well suited for Docker is microservices.<br>
+One example of applications well suited for Docker is microservices.<br><br>
-As Docker containers are separated from the outside, they will allow your app to work in a consistent and predictable way in every environment.<br>
+As Docker containers are separated from the outside, they will allow your app to work in a consistent and predictable way in every environment.<br><br>
 If your software product is a web application running on a server, and not a Desktop app with GUI, then Docker might be the right choice.